Why “Ask Nurses and Doctors” (AND):

 How We Will Achieve Our Mission:

-We will identify and work with 15-30 health care professionals in each Congressional district.
+In the 2020 cycle, working with the Democratic Congressional Campaign Committee, we are working/plan to be working with 15-30 health care professionals in 7-10 Congressional districts.
+In addition, we are organizing local health care professionals in the following swing states to support whoever is the Democratic nominee for President: Florida, Georgia, Michigan, North Carolina, Ohio, Pennsylvania, Wisconsin.
 They, in turn, will support the Congressional candidate via surrogate speaking, writing op-ed pieces, letters to the editor among other actions in support of the Congressional candidate.

 Whatever health care related communication a candidate wishes to convey, delivery by a health professional can significantly increase the likelihood that any audience will hear and act on the message.